juju/docs/src/en/charms-bundles.md

 for easy repeatability and for sharing of complex, multi-service deployments.

 Bundles are defined in text files, called “bundle files” or “deployer files”.
-Each file may contain one or more bundle definitions.
-For simplicity, the files generated as described below will contain a single bundle.
+Each file may contain only one bundle.

 ## Using bundles